apache/solr-site/README.md

 Remember that on Mac/Linux you can use the `build.sh` script with `-l` option to do the same.

-## Updating site during a Lucene/Solr release
+## Updating site during a Solr release

 The release manager documentation will contain detailed instructions on how to update the site during a release.
 Some of the boring version number update and download link generation is handled by Pelican, see below.

 JavaDoc publishing and Solr RefGuide publishing is **not** done through this repo, but in SVN as detailed in Release Manager instructions, and will then appear in respective sections of the website automatically, see `.htaccess` for how.

-### Bump Lucene/Solr latest version after the release
+### Bump Solr latest version after the release

 There are variables in **pelicanconf.py** to modify the latest 2 supported release versions.
 This will affect all references to release version in the theme, but not in pages or articles.
 Pelican views pages and articles as static write-once, like a blog post, whereas the theme can be more dynamic and change with every build.